City Baking Guide

 Winter

-Indoor heating lowers humidity quickly, so covered rests and slight hydration support improve texture.
+Indoor heating lowers humidity quickly on the Front Range, so covered rests and slight hydration support improve texture.

 Spring

-Weather swings can change flour absorption and fermentation pace week to week.
+Wind and weather swings can change flour absorption and fermentation pace week to week, so smaller liquid changes are safer than bigger rewrites.

 Summer

-Warm kitchens accelerate proofing.
+Warm kitchens accelerate proofing, especially in enriched dough and sourdough.
 Watch dough expansion, not just time.

 Fall

-Dense seasonal bakes benefit from earlier center checks and slower cooling before slicing.
+Dense seasonal bakes benefit from earlier center checks and slower cooling before slicing so the crumb can fully set.

 Baking Classes in Fort Collins, Colorado